aurelia/documentation/English/docs.md

 All extensions can opt into the view lifecycle by implementing any of the following hooks:

+* `created(view:View)` - Invoked after both the view and view-model have been created.
+Allows your behavior to have direct access to the View instance.
-* `bind(bindingContext)` - Invoked when the databinding engine binds the view.
+* `bind(bindingContext:any)` - Invoked when the databinding engine binds the view.
 The binding context is the instance that the view is databound to.
 * `unbind()` - Invoked when the databinding engine unbinds the view.
 * `attached()` - Invoked when the view that contains the extension is attached to the DOM.
 * `detached()` - Invoked when the view that contains the extension is detached from the DOM.